 While more and more acupuncturists are signing up to become acupuncture providers for insurance companies and handle all the paper work involved in billing, it is common for practitioners to be paid in full and provide patients with the information they will need to file a claim for reimbursement themselves.
 Back To Top

-We accept cash, check, Visa, Mastercard or Discover.
-No American Express at this time.
+We accept cash, check, Visa, Mastercard, Discover and American Express .
 Back To Top

 A flexible spending arrangement (FSA; sometimes called a Flexible Spending Account) is a benefit provided by some employers that offers a way to help pay for out-of-pocket medical expenses, while reducing the employees taxable income.